nishantrpai/engineering/README.md

 # Overview

-Have been working professionally since 2016, prior I was building projects.
+Have been working professionally since 2016, was doing side-projects from 2012.

 This repository is to consolidate all of my work from a technical perspective, what the hardest problems in those projects were.
 How I accomplished them and what I can use for the next project.